Salt and Nutrient Management Plans

-The district is leading the effort to prepare Salt and Nutrient Management Plans (SNMP) for the Santa Clara and Llagas Groundwater Subbasins in Santa Clara County.
-This stakeholder driven process will assess all salt and nutrient loading in the subbasins to evaluate existing and projected future assimilative capacity, as required by the State Water Resources Control Board 2009 Recycled Water Policy.
+The district lead the effort to prepare Salt and Nutrient Management Plans (SNMP) for the Santa Clara and Llagas Groundwater Subbasins in Santa Clara County.
+This stakeholder-driven process assessed all salt and nutrient loading in the subbasins to evaluate existing and projected future assimilative capacity, as required by the State Water Resources Control Board 2009 Recycled Water Policy.

 Recycled Water Irrigation and Groundwater Study (August 2011)

 The district initiated this multi-year study in 2007 to advance water district policies of aggressively protecting groundwater and supporting recycled water development in Santa Clara County.
 The goal of this study was to evaluate the potential effects of recycled water used for irrigation on groundwater quality and to identify best management practices to protect groundwater quality.
 The study included laboratory testing of soils irrigated with recycled water and an 18-month field study at a site using recycled water for irrigation.

 Individual report volumes (including appendices) are also available below:

 The goal of this study was to predict the vulnerability of groundwater to potentially contaminating land use activities to allow the District to prioritize groundwater protection efforts and resources on the most vulnerable areas, evaluate groundwater quality impacts from land use changes, and provide information to decision makers at the District, land use agencies, and regulatory agencies to improve groundwater protection.

 City of San Jose South Bay Water Recycling Groundwater Data Evaluation (2008)

 The district conducted an evaluation of 10 years of groundwater quality data in an area where recycled water is used for irrigation in the Santa Clara Subbasin.
 This study assessed the presence of water quality trends prior to and following the use of recycled water.